happy-t/happy-t/README.md

-### Hi there 👋

-Hey There!
-I am Harsh Tripathi, a tech, cybersecurity enthusiast and an android developer, pursuing my B.Tech from Jabalpur Engineering College(JEC).

 ### Hi there 👋, my name is Harsh
 #### I am a Student and a cybersecurity enthusiast.
+Hey There!
+I am Harsh Tripathi, a tech, cybersecurity enthusiast, and an android developer, pursuing my B.Tech from Jabalpur Engineering College(JEC)

 Skills: C++ / JAVA / PYTHON / XML / BASH